SwethaMagesh/SwethaMagesh/README.md

 - 👯 I’m looking to collaborate on ...
 -->
 <!--
-- 🔭 I’m currently working on DS and Algorithms (Kind of relearning what ought to have been mastered)
+- (Kind of relearning what ought to have been mastered)
 - 🤔 I’m looking forward to
 -->
+- 🔭 I’m currently working on Samsung Internship on Android notifications and Machine Learning (Striving hard to manage sem 5 too)
 - 👋 Hello folks!
 Swetha Magesh here!!
-- 🌱 Buzzwords no longer strange: Machine Learning, Neural Networks, APIs and Python Regex
+- 🌱 Terms making sense: Machine Learning, Neural Networks, APIs and Python Regex
-- 😄 Buzzwords still buzzwords: Dockers, Kubernetes, AngularJS, NodeJS, ReactJS
+- 😄 Still buzzwords: Dockers, Kubernetes, AngularJS, NodeJS, ReactJS
 - 💬 Ask me about anything!
 And I will find it for You! 😉
 - 📫 How to reach me: swethamag.2000@gmail.com
 - 🔗 Portfolio: http://swethamagesh.github.io